IBE160/SG-We-have/docs/architecture.md

 1.  **Check `architecture.md` first**.
 If you are unsure where a file goes, look at the Source Tree section.
 2.  **Respect the Monorepo**.
 Do not mix frontend and backend dependencies.
 3.  **Manual Type Sync**.
 If you change an API return type, you **must** update the frontend interface.
+4.  **Pydantic AI**.
+Use `pydantic-ai` for all LLM interactions.
+Define clear Pydantic models for outputs.
-4.  **Prompts in DB**.
+5.  **Prompts in DB**.
 Do not write long prompt strings in Python files.
 Create a migration/seed script to insert them into the `system_prompts` table.
-5.  **Keep it Local**.
+6.  **Keep it Local**.
 Assume `npm run dev` and `uvicorn` are how the app runs.
 Do not add Dockerfiles unless requested.